 - Dean's Excellence Award (2021, May 5) College of Business, University of Wisconsin Oshkosh.

-- J. Ben Arbaugh Award for Research in Business and Economics Education (2020, May) UW Oshkosh.
+- J. Ben Arbaugh Excellence in Business and Economics Education Research Award (2020, May) College of Business.

 - Journal of Economic Issues Editor's Choice Award (2015, December 15) Association for Evolutionary Economics, Journal of Economic Issues.